memcachier/docs/heroku_articles/flask-memcache.md

 ```

 >note
->As the `get_all_tasks` function does *not* take any arguments you can also
+>Because the `get_all_tasks` function doesn't take any arguments, you can also
 >decorate it with ` @cache.cached(key_prefix='get_all_tasks')` instead of
 >` @cache.memoize()`.
 This is slightly more efficient.

 ### Cache Jinja2 snippets

 With the help of `Flask-Caching`, you can cache Jinja snippets in Flask.
 This is
-similar to fragment caching in Ruby on Rails or caching rendered partials in
+similar to fragment caching in Ruby on Rails, or caching rendered partials in
 Laravel.
 If you have complex Jinja snippets in your application, it's a good idea to
-cache them because rendering HTML can be a CPU-intensive task.
+cache them, because rendering HTML can be a CPU-intensive task.

 > warning
 > Do not cache snippets that include forms with CSRF tokens.

-Let us see how this is done and cache the rendered task entries in the task
-list.
-We do this with the `{% cache timeout key %}` statement in
+To cache a rendered set of task entries, we use a `{% cache timeout key %}` statement in
 `task_list/templates/task_list/index.html`:

 ```html